 They’re right on trend!

 One of Brooklyn’s popular Caribbean eatery chains — the famous Footprints Cafe, is seeing a boost in business since joining the food delivery service Uber Eats.
 The transportation platform, which provides food delivery to ordering customers, is the latest service of choice for patrons looking for quick ready-to-eat meals.
-The eatery joined the service a year ago to improve the way they serve customers, by giving them more options to received food at a fast pace, said the chain’s founder.
+The eatery joined the service a year ago to improve the way they serve customers, by giving them more options to receive food at a fast pace, said the chain’s founder.

 “We have our delivery drivers but we also wanted better service our customers and wanted to get food to them in real time,” said Robert Gordon.

-“I was initially skeptical because we had our own drivers and already a large delivery base, but it was a good decision and I’m ecstatic that we made it because it does work for brand recognition, and overall for our customer,” he said.
+“I was initially skeptical because we had our own drivers and already a large delivery base, but it was a good decision and I’m ecstatic that we made it because it does work for brand recognition, and overall for our customers,” he said.

 “Being on the Uber platform has been great for us with brand recognition and customer satisfaction,” said Gordon.
-“Our wait times are much faster, we have more reliable service, and the fact we deliver much better products to customers we have less complaints.”
+“Our wait times are much faster, we have more reliable service, and the fact we deliver much better product to customers we have less complaints.”

 Footprints Cafe has three locations in Brooklyn.
-Its flagship location is in East Flatbush, and two additional locations in Coney Island and Flatbush — the latter an express version and site of the most orders through the app, added Gordon.
+Its flagship location is in East Flatbush, and two additional locations in Coney Island and Flatbush — the latter an express version and the site of the most orders through the app, added Gordon.

-Aside from Brooklyn, Queens and Bronx are two boroughs that have attracted a lot of interest.
+Aside from Brooklyn, Queens and Bronx are the two boroughs that have also attracted a lot of interest.
 And weekends are the peak time for orders.
 But that too is changing.
 Gordon notes that lunch hours during the week are quickly growing.

 “We’ve definitely had to redirect our labor resources into the Uber station and use less of our own drivers,” said Gordon.
 “What we’ve had to do is train more people to handle Uber orders and where we cut down on drivers, we’ve added more people in the kitchen.”